An online job posting is much more than just a platform to broadcast your open positions. It’s also a sales opportunity.

 Below is a quick summary of critical components that go into an effective job posting.
 Click the linked titles if you're interested in learning more information about each component.

-A position title is the initial thing your prospective candidates will see when searching for a job.
-Catch their attention by strategically naming your positions in a way that attracts the right candidates for the opportunity.
+A position title is the first thing your prospective candidates will see when they are searching for jobs.
+Catch their attention by strategically naming your positions in a way that attracts the right candidates to the opportunity.

 This section is essentially a snapshot of what the job entails.
-Use the job description as a way to help candidates better determine whether they are a good fit for the position.
+Craft job descriptions that will help candidates better determine whether or not they are a good fit for the position.

-When you have the option to explain why candidates should work for you, it’s critical to effectively communicate your employee value proposition and sell your opportunity.
+When you have the option to explain why candidates should work for you, it's critical to effectively communicate your company dynamic and employee value proposition.

 Because the majority of job seekers begin their searches on sites like Google, Bing and Yahoo, understanding how to optimize your ads for better search-ability is a vital step in writing effective job postings.